Zacks Earnings Trends Highlights: KB Home, Amazon and Microsoft

 Here are the key points:

-- Through the morning session of May 10th, we have seen Q1 results from 452 S&P 500 members, or 90.4% of the index's membership.
-Total Q1 earnings for these 452 index members are down -4% on +4.5% higher revenues, with 77.2% beating EPS estimates and 75% beating revenue estimates.
+- Through the morning session of May 17th, we have seen Q1 results from 462 S&P 500 members, or 92.4% of the index's membership.
+Total Q1 earnings for these companies are down -4% on +4.4% higher revenues, with 77.7% beating EPS estimates and 74.7% beating revenue estimates.

-- Earnings aren't great, but they aren't bad either, given the uncertain macro backdrop and weak sentiment.
-Importantly, the tone and substance of management commentary continue to be favorable enough, helping keep negative estimate revisions in check.

 - Earnings estimates for full-year 2023 appear to have reversed course lately after consistently coming down for almost a year since the April 2022 peak.

+- Since the start of 2023 Q2, full-year 2023 earnings estimates have increased for 10 of the 16 Zacks sectors, with Construction, Industrials, Autos, Retail, and Tech enjoying favorable estimate revisions.
+Estimates have come down for the Energy, Basic Materials, Transportation, Conglomerates, and Aerospace sectors.

-As we have been pointing out in this space in recent weeks, corporate profits continue to defy the skeptics, with an above-average proportion of the companies not only beating estimates but also providing reassuring enough guidance for the current coming quarters.
+The earnings picture defied the skeptics again in the 2023 Q1 earnings season, with companies not only handily beating estimates but also providing reassuring enough guidance for the current coming quarters.

-We are not suggesting that earnings are great, because they are not.
-After all, earnings growth is on track to be negative for the second quarter in a row, with declining profits expected to continue in the current period.
+We are not suggesting that earnings are great because they are not.
+After all, earnings growth is on track to be negative for the second quarter in a row, with the trend of declining profits expected to continue in the current period.

 That said, the fear of all-around downbeat guidance and management commentary still remains just that, a fear.
 As a result, we continue to elude the earnings cliff that the market bears have been telling us for a while.